ppamorim/PrismView/README.md

 [![JitPack](https://img.shields.io/github/release/ppamorim/Prism.svg?label=JitPack%20Maven)](https://jitpack.io/#ppamorim/Prism)

 Prism provides animations for your views, similar to [Dragger][4], but with fragments!
-You can change the fragment of the PrismView any time.*
+You can change the fragment of the PrismView any time.

-*Needs to improve.

 ![Sample 1][11]